 - Use Weibo as an Influential marketing tool.
 More and more companies and brands are using Weibo as a platform allowing them to connect with their customers on a personal level.
 For example, Nike has built up a virtual fan base of 800k people.

+Even celebrities post on Weibo, as social networking becomes a way on getting income.
 Many brands have benefited greatly from highly influential celebrities mentioning products in their posts.
 Here is the list of the most followed people on Weibo:

 - Xie Na (xiena): 88,863,172